kylemlee/auth0-my-client-info/README.md

 5. Click `Load unpacked` button to install this plugin
 ## Usage
 1. Configure the plugin by filling in the information in `Settings`
+2. Once all the information is saved, go back to the `chrome://extensions/` page and click `Update` button to reload the plugin.
-2. Click `Get all client data` to display the list
+3. Click `Get all client data` to display the list
+## Note
+This plugin assumes that `Auth0 Management API` is already defined.